lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 (ii)only process Buyer Data in accordance with the instructions of the applicable Seller of your Application (including, without limitation, any instructions or prohibitions related to any cross-border transfer of any Personal Data) and only for the purposes of providing your services to the Seller;

-(iii)provide the applicable Seller and Lazada with any documentation as requested to evidence compliance with applicable Data Protection Laws and appropriate technical and organizational security measures (which shall, in any event comply with the Security Measures and the terms and conditions set out in Schedule 1 (Section 2: Cybersecurity) to enable the Seller and/or Lazada to carry out any due diligence which it may require in order to authorize you to access the Lazada Users' Personal Data via the Open Platform, the Lazada Seller Service Market and/or Tools;
+(iii)provide the applicable Seller and Lazada with any documentation as requested to evidence compliance with applicable Data Protection Laws and appropriate technical and organizational security measures (which shall, in any event comply with the Security Measures and the terms and conditions set out in Schedule 1 (Section 2: Cybersecurity) to enable the Seller and/or Lazada to carry out any due diligence which it may require in order to authorize you to access the Lazada Users’ Personal Data via the Open Platform, the Lazada Seller Service Market and/or Tools;

 (iv)where required by applicable Data Protection Law, enter into appropriate data processing terms with the Seller which govern your processing of Buyer Data on behalf of the Seller in accordance with the requirements of applicable Data Protection Law;

 (v)comply at all times with any and all obligations you are subject to under applicable Data Protection Laws, and use best endeavours to ensure that none of your acts or omissions cause Lazada and/or any members of the Lazada Group, whether directly or indirectly, to be in breach of any such laws.

-(c)You agree to unconditionally defend, indemnify and hold harmless, and, at Lazada's option, defend the Lazada Indemnitees, from and against any and all Losses arising out of, or relating to, any non-compliance with this Clause.
+(c)You agree to unconditionally defend, indemnify and hold harmless, and, at Lazada’s option, defend the Lazada Indemnitees, from and against any and all Losses arising out of, or relating to, any non-compliance with this Clause.
 If Lazada reasonably determines that any indemnified claim might adversely affect Lazada and/or any members of the Lazada Group in any way, Lazada may take control of the defense at your expense.
-You shall not consent to the entry of any judgment or enter into any settlement of a claim without Lazada's prior written consent.
+You shall not consent to the entry of any judgment or enter into any settlement of a claim without Lazada’s prior written consent.

 11.5.
-Without prejudice to the foregoing, with respect to any Data Breach involving any Personal Data of the Buyer, the Seller or any User accessed via the Open Platform, you shall comply with the terms and condition set out in Schedule 1 (Section 1: Developer's Data Breach).
+Without prejudice to the foregoing, with respect to any Data Breach involving any Personal Data of the Buyer, the Seller or any User accessed via the Open Platform, you shall comply with the terms and condition set out in Schedule 1 (Section 1: Developer’s Data Breach).

 **12.AUDIT RIGHTS**